The Power of One Cycle

 Individual hospital results may vary based on numerous factors including adherence to standard disinfection protocol.

 Another study, also from 2013, by Mahida et al. saw similar results in shadowed areas.
-Researchers placed Tru-D in the center of the room and even moved furniture away from the walls to ensure total room disinfection.
+Researchers placed Tru-D in the center of the room and even moved furniture away from the walls to ensure complete room disinfection.
 In this study, log10 reductions of multidrug-resistant organisms (MDROs) ranged from >4.0 to 1.0 and included sites in both an operating room and patient rooms.